 Author: Hilma Unkić

-Organized by the Police Academy, the one-month training organized enabled participants of the basic police training for the ranks of “younger inspectors” and “policemen” to gain new knowledge about criminal acts committed by hatred and to prepare for an adequate reaction to the commission of such acts in their future professional engagement.
-A total of 213 participants passed through several modules that consisted of important topics such as: stereotypes, hate crime vs. hate speech, processing of hate crimes and the influence of hate crimes.
+The month-long educational session organized at the Police Academy enabled attendants of the fundamental police training for “Junior Inspector” and “Police Officer” ranks to learn about criminal acts committed out of hate and prepare themselves to appropriately react to such acts in their future professional encounters.
+A total of 213 attendants completed several modules covering important topics, such as: stereotypes, hate crime vs. hate speech, hate crime procedures and impact of hate crimes.